 That just doesn't work.

-IN THE END, it's all about whether you win or lose.
+, it's all about whether you win or lose.
 Opinions are formed, praise is given and criticism is dispensed all because of that bottom line.

 There are still points that can be argued on the other side.